Paymentshield/api-docs/source/includes/_quote.md

 **ID**| Each **ID** in the **Prices** node will be referenced by a **PriceId** in the **Quotes** node.
 These IDs are ephemeral and will not be the same between two responses, even if the Price data is the same.
 **Values**| The breakdown of values returned will be specific to the productId requested.

-### Continuation Uri
+### Continuation URI

 For 'Partial Integrators', who wish to create a quote but transfer the user to our web journey to complete the quote and apply journey, we provide ContinuationUris in the Quotes response.
-As long as the User has activated their Adviser Hub account the Uri provides a silent logon to our quote and apply application.
+As long as the User has activated their Adviser Hub account the URI provides a silent logon to our quote and apply application.
 You may encounter three types of ContinuationUris as per the table below:

-Uri type | Details
+URI type | Details
 --------- | -------
 QuoteSessionContinuationUri | This is returned in a successful Post and Get Quote response.
-The Uri can be used to transfer the user to latest stage they were at in the quote journey.
+The URI can be used to transfer the user to latest stage they were at in the quote journey.
 If multiple linked quotes exist the `QuoteSessionContinuationUri` will transfer the user to the latest quote created.
 QuoteRequestContinuationUri | This is returned in a successful Post Quote response and in a Get Quote response providing neither the quote request nor any of its linked quotes have been applied for.
 The `QuoteRequestContinuationUri` will transfer the user to the latest point in the quote sent in the request.
 QuickQuoteContinuationUri   | This is returned in a successful Post QuickQuote response.
-The Uri can be used to transfer the user to our web based quote and apply journey to confirm assumptions and continue to generate a full quote.
+The URI can be used to transfer the user to our web based quote and apply journey to confirm assumptions and continue to generate a full quote.

 ## Create Partial Quote